Limited to 10 people. Join Julie & Norman Bruce, our journey begins in Windhoek and we explore sand dunes, game parks, the Skeleton Coast.

 - Departure taxes if applicable

-- Items of a personal nature such as tips for services not taken with the group and incidentals at all lodges.
+- Items of a personal nature and incidentals at all lodges.

 - All services not mentioned as “included” in the itinerary